nim-artificial-intelligence/apiguard.zap/README.md

     # or, if you build it with nix:
     docker load < result
     ```
-3. Create an .env file, see [configuration](#configuration) and set its PORT to
+3. Create an api_guard.rc file, see [configuration](#configuration) and set its PORT to
-   5000.
+   5500.
 That port is just used inside the container:
    ```
-   PORT=5000
-   LOGDIR=/tmp
+   PORT=5500
    ```

 4. Create a run directory and move the rc file there: